 Tell them when you need the approval (or notice of any amendments).
 Or, even better – set a due date within the tool so that the reviewer will get automatic reminders about the deadline.

-- Be clear and concise – flowery words and overstating the purpose is not productive
+- Be clear and concise – Flowery words and overstating the purpose are not productive

-- Know your audience.
-Craft your email request for approval with your audience in mind
+- Know your audience – Write your email request for approval with your audience in mind

-- Describe the positive impact on the company this request would have if approved
+- Show the “why” – Describe the positive impact this request would have if approved

 Eight types of approvals every marketing project manager needs to obtain (incl. request for approval templates)